0

 ▪ identify sensitive activities, meaning the areas where the commission of the predicate crimes under the Decree is possible, by conducting interviews with the Heads of the corporate Functions, analysing the company’s organisational charts and the system of allocation of responsibilities;

-▪ conduct a risk and control self assessment to evaluate the risk of commission of crimes and the suitability of the internal control system to intercept unlawful conducts;
+▪ conduct a risk and control self-assessment to evaluate the risk of commission of crimes and the suitability of the internal control system to intercept unlawful conduct;

 ▪ identify suitable control mechanisms needed to prevent the crimes under the Decree or to mitigate the risks of commission of crimes, whether already in place or requiring implementation as part of operating procedures and company practice;

-▪ review its system of mandates and delegations of power and allocation of responsibilities.
+▪ review its system of mandates, delegations of power, and allocation of responsibilities.

-As to the possibility of committing the crimes of manslaughter and serious or grievous bodily harm, with breach of laws on the prevention of accidents (Article 25-septies of the Decree), the Company analysed its corporate context and the specific activities carried out, and assessed the risks linked to said context and activities on the basis of the evaluations carried out in compliance with Legislative Decree 81/2008 and the specific regulations connected thereto.
+As to the possibility of committing the crimes of manslaughter and serious or grievous bodily harm, with breach of laws on the prevention of accidents (Article 25-septies of the Decree), the Company analysed its corporate context and the specific activities carried out, and assessed the risks linked to said context and activities based on evaluations conducted in compliance with Legislative Decree 81/2008 and related specific regulations.

 This document constitutes a Company internal regulation and is binding on the Company.

-The companies within the Marni Business World having registered office in Italy, who decide to adopt an organisation and control Model under Legislative Decree 231/01, must comply, in drawing up said model, with the applicable principles laid down in this document, adding to the contents thereof and supplementing the control measures therein set out based on the specific peculiarities of each company, in view of on the nature, size, type of activity, and structure of internal mandates and delegations of power of said companies.
+The companies within the Marni Business World having registered office in Italy, who decide to adopt an organisation and control Model under Legislative Decree 231/01, must comply, in drawing up said model, with the applicable principles laid down in this document, adding to its content and supplementing the control measures therein set out, based on the specific peculiarities of each company, taking into account the nature, size, type of activity, and structure of internal mandates and delegations of power of said companies.
 Each single company within the Marni Business World and with registered office in Italy is responsible for adopting their own model and appointing their own Supervisory Body.

 8. Relevant Crimes for Marni Group S.r.l.